-If you’re finding your is taking too long or ends up with too much chit-chat, how about trying two questions instead:
+If you’re finding your daily meeting is taking too long or ends up with too much chit-chat, how about trying these three more focused questions instead:

-- What does the entire team need to know?
+- What does the entire team need to know is happening next?

 - What do you need help with?

-It still achieves the same outcome but eliminates some of the conversation that is not directly related toward achieving our goals.
-Does the need to know what you ate for lunch?
-No. Do they need to know what you attended?
+It still achieves the same outcome but eliminates some of the conversations that are not directly related to achieving collective goals.
+Does the team need to know what you ate for lunch?
+No. Do they need to know what meeting you attended?
 Maybe.
-What you need help with?
+What do you need help with?
 Yes!

 4. Walk The Board, Not The Team

-Many teams use a board to view in process stories.
-Many teams also run their standup in the same order every day.
-Yes, we do have to take turns, but instead of organizing the board by the people on the , view each by column on the .
+Many teams use a Kanban board or work board to view in-progress work items.
+Many teams also run their stand-up in the same order every day.
+Yes, we do have to take turns, but instead of organizing the board by the people on the team, try tackling each column on the board in order instead!

-Now teams look at all the items in at once, not just their own.
-This eliminates the question of “What do I on next?” because they can see what is still in .
-It keeps focus on the stories that help achieve the goals and can identify when teams are working on out of scope items.
-To continue to mix up the order, the last person can call on the next (constant vigilance!).
+Now teams look at all the items in progress at once, not just their own.
+This eliminates the question of “What do I work on next?” because they can see what is still in progress.
+It keeps focus on the tasks that help achieve the team’s goals and can identify when teams are working on out-of-scope items.

 When we practice gratitude or identify something we are grateful for, we rewire our brains to find the good in life, not just the undone, chaotic or blockers.
 Finding something to be grateful for can help to counter stress and uncertainty as well as encouraging teamwork and comradery (Source: HBR).